Dirguis/LSTM-Classification-Pytorch/README.md

 ---
-Text Classification baed on LSTM on R8 Dataset-[pytorch implementation]
+Text Classification based on LSTM on R8 Dataset-[pytorch implementation]
 ---

 ### 1. Details of file fold: